naver/nam-sdk-android/README.md

     </application>
 </manifest>
 ```
+> [!NOTE]
->Note: `GfpSdkInitProvider` will handle the initialization of NAM SDK.
+> `GfpSdkInitProvider` will handle the initialization of NAM SDK.
 This `ContentProvider` is merged into the app's manifest by default when building with Gradle, and it runs automatically at app launch. **No additional lines of code are needed in this case.**

 ### 5. Select an ad format